|

 "FAILURE" - for a non-fatal send.
 The message will be resent.

 "ERROR" - for a fatal send.
-The message was moved to the \Failed folder and
+The message was moved to the \Failed folder and will not be resent.

-"SYSTEM" - for a system error, such as failure to connect to the POP3 server, etc.
+"SYSTEM" - for a system error, such as failure to connect to the POP3 server, etc. Such entries are not associated with any particular message.

 "RECEIVED" - for a successful POP3 message retrieval.

-Text As String (Read-Only)
+Text As String (Read-only)

 Returns the entire log entry.